httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Parsing Structured Field Values {#security-structured}

-Several parts of this specification rely on the parsing of structured field values {{RFC8941}}.
+Several parts of this specification rely on the parsing of structured field values {{STRUCTURED-FIELDS}}.
 In particular, [normalization of HTTP structured field values](#http-header-structured), [referencing members of a dictionary structured field](#http-header-dictionary), and processing the `@signature-input` value when [verifying a signature](#verify).
 While structured field values are designed to be relatively simple to parse, a naive or broken implementation of such a parser could lead to subtle attack surfaces being exposed in the implementation.

 For example, if a buggy parser of the `@signature-input` value does not enforce proper closing of quotes around string values within the list of component identifiers, an attacker could take advantage of this and inject additional content into the signature base through manipulating the `Signature-Input` field value on a message.